 Abutting Building Definition

-Abutting buildings are buildings who’s walls touch or are close enough to touching that they are considered abutting by building codes.
-Buildings with a seismic seperation are still typically considered abutting.
+Abutting buildings are buildings with walls touching or close enough to touching that they are considered abutting by building codes.
+Buildings with a seismic separation are still typically considered abutting.

 Abutting Building Definition